jamesbuckett/ckad-questions/04-ckad-services-networking.md

   # Create a service for a replicated nginx using replica set, which serves on port 80 and connects to the containers on
 port 8000
-  kubectl expose rs nginx --port=80 --target-port=8000 👈👈👈 This example matches most closely to the question.
+  kubectl expose rs nginx --port=80 --target-port=8000 👈👈👈 This example matches most closely to the question: service expose port 8080

   # Create a service for an nginx deployment, which serves on port 80 and connects to the containers on port 8000
   kubectl expose deployment nginx --port=80 --target-port=8000